Global perspective Human stories

 UN-backed forum aims to transform global response to refugee crisis

-A young boy rides his bicycle inside the Kara Tepe accommodation site, on the Greek island of Lesvos.
+A young boy rides a bicycle inside the Kara Tepe accommodation site on the Greek island of Lesvos.

 Heads of state, business leaders, development organizations and civil society representatives are this week joining with the UN to transform the way the world responds to refugee situations.
 The first-ever Global Refugee Forum opened on Monday in Geneva and comes as the world emerges from what the UN High Commissioner for Refugees has described as “a decade of displacement.”